Taibur-Rahaman/trash/ex-Jn.md

 ### 8.2 Key Challenges

-On the ground, problems compound.
+Delivery is where policy often fails.
 Allowance lists are not always checked; better-off households sometimes collect benefits while poorer neighbours are left off the roll, a form of elite capture noted in much of the literature.
 School stipends help attendance more than learning or hiring, especially after primary level.
 Cities pull in workers faster than they offer decent housing, so slum poverty and high rent have grown serious; national poverty is projected near 27.9% in 2025.
 Social protection takes about 16.8% of the budget and lists 7.68 crore people, yet roughly 62 million are described as at risk of falling into poverty—suggesting small real transfers once inflation is counted.
 Late payments and little public reporting weaken trust.
 Floods in haor and coastal areas and rising food costs can wipe out gains from GDP growth that look strong in the aggregate.

 ---